 Commercial Indoor Air Quality

 Waychoff’s Air Conditioning of Jacksonville, FL knows that a major concern to businesses, schools building managers, tenants, and a worker is the Indoor Air Quality (IAQ).
 Indoor Air Quality can affect the health, well-being, comfort and productivity level of building occupants.
-Taking an active approach to address any issues with IAQ can benefit employees and building owners, preventing hazardous conditions to a worker’s health.
+Taking an active approach to addressing any issues with IAQ can benefit employees and building owners, preventing hazardous conditions for a worker’s health.
 Below you will find guidance and recommendations to maintain good IAQ and help with preventative strategies to solve common IAQ problems.
-Commercial Indoor Air Quality is an urgent environmental risk to health, and employers should provide an environment free of pollutants or conditions.
+Commercial Indoor 5-star Air Quality is an urgent environmental risk to health, and employers should provide an environment free of pollutants or conditions.
 Furthermore, a licensed medical professional should be advised of any immediate health issues that occur along due to poor IAQ.

 Common Pollutant Sources Include: